Relay Access Denied is a relatively standard error. It indicates that the server is not letting an email be sent to another mail server.

 Case 4 - Anti-spam rules on the recipient server are bouncing back your user's emails

-If it happens that your end users are sending emails and in response, they are receiving them back with such an error code:
+If your end users are sending emails and in response, they are receiving them back with such an error code:

 - 454 4.7.1 : Relay access denied